Looking to Free Unity Assets? Look no further. Here is a complete list of websites where you can get Free Unity assets.

 Unity Asset store is a collection of all type of assets that can be used for commercial purpose.
-Unity asset store is growing at an alarming rate.
+Unity asset store owned by Unity technologies and is growing at an alarming rate.
 According to Unity more than 1000 assets are added to the asset store every day.

 Unity asset store also has paid assets but you can easily filter out free Unity assets based on category with the simple to use UI.

-The best part of using Unity asset store is you can import the model directly inside Unity using the package manager and the asset will be ready to use out of the bag.
+The best part of using Unity asset store is, any Unity developer can import the model directly inside Unity using the package manager and the asset will be ready to use out of the bag.
 Unlike assets that are downloaded from other websites, assets on Unity websites are 100% compatible to be used inside Unity.

 Itch.io is a market place for indie games.
 You can buy games for all platforms on itch.io.
 It also has lots of game assets hosted on it for free.